 Like passwords, you can alternatively send an email to the user that will ask them to reset their OTP generator.
 Choose

 Reset Actions list box and click the

 Required Actions are tasks that a user must finish before they are allowed to log in.
 A user must provide their credentials before required actions are executed.
 Once a required action is completed, the user will not have to perform the action again.
-Here are an explanation of some of the built in required action types:
+Here are explanations of some of the built-in required action types:

 - Update Password

 - When set, a user must change their password.

 - Configure OTP